 In contrast to the SSAT, there is another entrance exam that is used by various independent schools in the USA.
 This test is the ISEE (Independent School Entrance Exam).
-The purpose solved by both these tests is the same: providing a platform where various applicants can be evaluated and then selected for admission.
-This article differentiates between these two tests: SSAT ISEE and also highlights how to make a choice among these.
+The purpose served by both these tests is the same: providing a platform where various applicants can be evaluated and then selected for admission.
+This article differentiates between these two tests and also highlights how to make a choice between the two.

 What is SSAT?

 As mentioned earlier, the SSAT is a standardized entrance test.
 There are three levels in the test:

 - The Elementary level is given by students in grades 3 and 4 who are going to apply for grades 4 and 5.

 - Middle Level

 - This level of test is taken by those students who are presently studying in grades 5 to 7 and are going to apply for grades 6 to 8.